ankaAR/bestiario5e/_creatures/goristro.md

 damage_resistances: "cold, fire, lightning, bludgeoning, piercing, and slashing from nonmagical weapons"
 ---

-***Charge.*** If the goristro moves at least 15 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 38 (7d10) piercing damage.
+***Charge.*** If the goristro moves at least 15 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 38 (7d10) puntos de daño perforante.
 If the target is a creature, it must succeed on a DC 21 Strength saving throw or be pushed up to 20 feet away and knocked prone.

 ***Labyrinthine Recall.*** The goristro can perfectly recall any path it has traveled.